Antwerp to Host Signing of "First Ever" International Maritime Charter for Sustainable Ports Worldwide

 The World Ports Sustainability Program charter will be signed in Antwerp on March 22.
 Image Credit: Port of Antwerp

-The Port of Antwerp says World Ports Sustainability Program (WPSP) charter - noted as the "first ever" International Maritime Charter for sustainable ports worldwide - will be signed in Antwerp on March 22.
+The Port of Antwerp says the World Ports Sustainability Program (WPSP) charter - noted as the "first ever" International Maritime Charter for sustainable ports worldwide - will be signed in Antwerp on March 22.

-During the two-day conference at which the WPSP charter will be signed, ports from around the world will set out the guidelines for their commitment to achieving the 17 UN Sustainable Development Goals.
+During the two-day conference at which the WPSP charter will be signed, ports from around the world will set out the guidelines for their commitment to achieving 17 UN Sustainable Development Goals.

-The Port of Antwerp says it is further positioning itself as a pioneer in making ports a sustainable link in the worldwide supply chain.

 "The Antwerp port community has long played a pioneering role when it comes to sustainability," said Eric de Deckere, Sustainable Transition Manager for Antwerp Port Authority.